carlschr/open-weather-app/README.md

 ## Challenges:
 The most challenging piece of functionality to create was the recent search buttons.
 It took some time to think through the ways to structure the local storage data.
+It was also quite challenging to find a work-around to the mixed-content error that resulted from using Open Weather API's free version using http instead of https.

 ## Example GIF:
 !["example gif of website"](./images/weather-dash.gif)